from pathlib import Path

 air_temp: np.ndarray,

-pred_temp: np.ndarray,
+pred_temps: np.ndarray,

 file_path: Path,

-soil_temp: Optional[np.ndarray] = None
+soil_temp: Optional[np.ndarray] = None,

 """